 How Much Does Visitors to Canada Insurance Cost?
 (2026)

-The cost of visitors to Canada insurance depends on your age, the length of your stay, your health status the coverage amount you choose, and your deductible.
-Below are indicative cost ranges for a standard emergency medical policy with $100,000 in coverage and a $0 deductible and no coverage for pre-existing medical conditions.
+The cost of visitors to Canada insurance depends on your age, the length of your stay, your destination within Canada, the coverage amount you choose, your deductible, and whether you need coverage for pre-existing conditions.
+Below are indicative cost ranges for a standard emergency medical policy with $100,000 coverage and a $0 deductible.

 | Age | Approx. per day | Approx. per month | Approx. for 3 months |